fsmosca/Optuna-Game-Parameter-Tuner/README.md

 3. After a match of say 24 games, the score of test engine will be sent to the optimizer.
 The score is just (wins+draw/2)/24 from the point of view of the test engine.
 If the test engine wins (score > 0.5), update the best parameter to the parameter used by test engine.
 Increment trial by 1.
 4. Check the number of trials done.
 If trial >= max_trial stop the optimization.
 This is done by the optimizer.
 5. Get the new parameter values suggested by the optimizer.
 This will be used by the test engine.
-6. Run a new match, the base engine will use the best parameter while the test engine will use the new parameter values suggested by the optimizer.
+6. Run a new match
+  a.
+The base engine will use the best parameter while the test engine will use the new parameter values suggested by the optimizer.
+  b.
+The base engine will always use the initial or default parameter values while the test engine will use the new parameter values suggested by the optimizer.
 7. Goto step 3.
 8. When max_trial is reached, optimization is stopped and png plots will be saved.
 9. You can extend the trials or optimization by running the study again using the same study_name.